-2.27 Nevertheless, as an urban area, there are limits to the scale of growth that can be accommodated consistent with the objectives of sustainable development.
+Nevertheless, as an urban area, there are limits to the scale of growth that can be accommodated consistent with the objectives of sustainable development.
 The Council is working with PfSH through the emerging South Hampshire Strategy to identify how development needs, including housing needs, can be met across the South Hampshire area.

-- 2.28 The evidence supporting the emerging PfSH Strategy also identifies the need for office development.
-The need for retail development will be identified through an update to the Council's retail needs assessment. - 2.29 The Plan does not include specific targets for other types of developments.
-However, industrial, Port, leisure/cultural and other development will be supported in accordance with the plan's policies. - 2.30 The Plan also supports and requires the provision of the infrastructure necessary to support this development growth, including for example further transport, digital, green, flood risk, health and education infrastructure.
+The evidence supporting the emerging PfSH Strategy also identifies the need for office development.
+The need for retail development will be identified through an update to the Council's retail needs assessment.

-2.31 The overall objectives and spatial strategy reflect national and Council policy, and the nature of the city.
-There are key policy options for the scale of development identified in policy ST1.
-These are set out for new homes in policy HO1 on density; for new offices in policy EC1; and new retail development in IN1 and IN2.
+The Plan does not include specific targets for other types of developments.
+However, industrial, Port, leisure/cultural and other development will be supported in accordance with the plan's policies.

+The Plan also supports and requires the provision of the infrastructure necessary to support this development growth, including for example further transport, digital, green, flood risk, health and education infrastructure.

+No other reasonable options identified....

+Number of employees, Business Register and Employment Survey (2020)

+^[3] ONS, UK Businesses, 2021